Mary Beth Stevens

 But Boris Pasternak is right, and thank you, life, for the surprises you have granted me in the last 6 years.
 The dog came first, and guess what?
 Walking outside with your dog on a cold February night, surrounded by silence and a deep blue canopy of stars is a rare and beautiful pleasure.
 Painting and drawing really IS for everyone.
 The joy and release to be found with a pencil or brush in one’s hand is not to be found anywhere else, and losing one’s self in the process is actually the best part - at least for me.
 And the book, well, the book.
 After telling Tippy stories to my friends and hearing them say, “MB, you should really write a book!.”, I sat down and out came Tippy Finds a Home.
 And surprise, surprise, that was followed two years later by Tippy Finds His Purpose, and most recently, Tippy Learns a Lesson.

 Life aside from all of these surprises is rich and full.
 Music has always figured large in my life, and in fact I moved from Iowa to the Boston area to pursue a graduate degree in Voice Performance at Boston University.
-I enjoyed a career in Public Relations and Marketing while always singing - my longest musical home has been the 20+ years I currently enjoy with Boston’s Cantata Singers, where I have also served as a Board Member and Board Chair.
-Walking, reading, yoga, gardening, nature — all of these joys and pursuits have enriched me and brought me to the present - a life spent with my dear critters and even dearer husband in a small, rural town north of Boston.
+I enjoyed a career in Public Relations and Marketing while always singing - my longest period of musical engagement was the 20+ years I enjoyed with Boston’s Cantata Singers, where I also served as a Board Member and Board Chair.

 About Tippy and Suzie